Introduction About Kitchen Open Concept

 3. GALLEY KITCHEN

-Another kitchen layout you can try, especially if your hdb flat is a little narrow, is the galley kitchen.
-This type of layout involves aligning the kitchen cabinets on either side of the space, creating a small walkway in between the cabinet.
-This kind of layout is often employed in smaller open kitchens for hdb homes; particularly if the space is practically spacious than the average hdb home.
+Another kitchen layout you can try, especially if your HDB flat is a little narrow, is the galley kitchen.
+This type of layout involves aligning the kitchen cabinets on either side of the space, creating a small walkway in between the cabinets.
+This kind of layout is often employed in smaller kitchen open concepts for HDB homes; particularly if the space is practically spacious than the average HDB home.

 When making this type of layout or any open kitchen concept, don’t forget to employ the kitchen triangle.
 This is how the three main kitchen elements namely the cooking area, the washing area and the refrigerator, help with the proper allocation.
 Rule of thumb is that the wash area or the sink must always be in the center of the triangle and the cooking area must always be further away from the refrigerator.
 And the galley kitchen is the best example of this kitchen triangle.